conorwalsh1/Portfolio-Project-1/README.md

         3. As a Returning Visitor, I want to find out what the current prcies are for admission and what times is the 'Rock of Cashel' open for visits and tours.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see the results for the photo competition in more detail, including amount of total votes and percentages on what entry garnered the most votes.
+        1. As a Frequent User, I want to check to see the results for the photo competition in more detail, including amount of total votes and percentages on what entry generated the most votes.
         2. As a Frequent User, I want to check to see if there are any changes to admission prices, opening times or facilities.
         3. As a Frequent User, I want to see any new updates the site has posted through their social media links.